top of page

 Criteria

-• Complete the scholarship application including a copy of your high school transcript from 8th semester.
+• Complete the scholarship application, including a copy of your current high school transcript.

 • Write a well-though out essay answering the following question in 500 words or less: "How has your involvement in agriculture and/or animals helped you grow individually, expand your interest in this field, shape your career path, and help your community?"